-Today I’m going to take you through a step-by-step tutorial on how to lay a tile backsplash.
+Today we’re going to take you through a step-by-step tutorial on how to lay a tile backsplash.

-My husband and I are novices when it comes to laying tile but we learned a lot of things along the way that I’d like to pass that along to you.
-I hope my how-to-tile guide is helpful if you decide to tackle backsplash too!
+My husband and I are novices when it comes to laying tile but we learned a lot of things along the way that we’d like to pass along to you.
+We hope our how-to-tile guide is helpful if you decide to tackle backsplash too!

 The beauty about these tiles is that they come with what I’ll call ‘bump outs.’
 I’m not sure what the technical name is for these things is – all I know is that I LOVE them.
 They make installation a breeze because you don’t have to stop and insert spacers between each tile.